-For a Java service, the entry point is typically the class name (including any package) of the service implementation class, but may also include a leading path to a class directory or JAR file.
-The class must define a public constructor.
+For a Java service, the entry point is simply the complete class name (including any package) of the service implementation class.
+The class must reside in the class path of the server, and must define a public constructor.

 To instantiate the service, the IceBox server first checks to see if the service defines a constructor taking an argument of type Ice.Communicator.
 If so, the service invokes this constructor and passes the server's communicator, which should only be used for administrative purposes.
-For example, the constructor could use this communicator's logger to display log messages.
+For example, the entry point function could use this communicator's logger to display log messages.
 For a service's normal operations, it must use the communicator that it receives as an argument to its start method.

-If the service does not define a constructor taking an Ice.Communicator argument, the server invokes the service's default constructor.
+If the service does not define a constructor taking an Ice.
+Communicator argument, the server invokes the service's default constructor.